wistia/wistia-open-docs/_posts/turnstile.md

 ## Add Turnstile to Your Video

-To enable Turnstile on a video in your account, open the [Customize]({{ '/customizing-your-video' | post_url}}) panel and select Turnstile.
-There you will be able to change the text of the Turnstile prompt, decide when it should appear on your video, and connect Turnstile with your Email Marketing provider.
+To enable Turnstile on a video in your account, open the [Customize]({{ '/customizing-your-video' | post_url}}) panel and select Timeline Actions.
+There you will be prompted to choose an action.
+To add an email gate select Turnstile.
+Here you'll be able change the text of the Turnstile prompt, decide when it should appear on your video, and connect Turnstile with your Email Marketing provider.
+Easy peasy, lemon squeezy!

 {% post_image hashed_id: "6bcb52f9234a2c11df350cca45bab41e28b4bfa6", class: 'center' %}